 Honorable mentions: Montese Crandall from The Four Fingers of Death by Rick Moody, Wilson Taylor from the graphic novel series Unwritten by Mike Carey, and Ronald Chevalier from the film Gentlemen Broncos.

-Ryan Britt is the staff writer for Tor.com.
-He appears in his own stories and blogs all the time.
-He’s even in this byline.
+Ryan Britt is a staff writer for Tor.com.
+He appears in his own writing all the time.